h-cel/hamster/README.md

 Dominik Schumacher and Jessica Keune

 ### License
-Copyright 2019 Dominik Schumacher and Jessica Keune
+Copyright 2019 Dominik Schumacher, Jessica Keune, Diego Miralles.

 This software is published under the GPLv3 license.
 This means:
 1. Anyone can copy, modify and distribute this software.